Skip to content

 The entitlement is not service-linked, and this trips people up.
 An employee who joined three months ago gets the same 60 days as one with ten years behind her.
 The first 45 days are paid at the registered total salary (basic plus allowances per the contract); the next 15 drop to 50% of total salary.

-Free-zone employers operating under their own employment regulations (DIFC, ADGM, DMCC and others) may grant more generous terms (DIFC for example offers 65 working days of full pay) but cannot drop below the federal baseline where federal law applies.
+Free-zone employers operating under their own employment regulations (DIFC, ADGM, DMCC and others) may grant more generous terms (DIFC for example offers 65 working days of maternity leave — 33 at full pay and 32 at half pay) but cannot drop below the federal baseline where federal law applies.

 60 calendar days